VNU strengthens cooperation with leading higher education institutions of the Russian Federation

 Expanding cooperation opportunities between VNU and Russian partners in strategic and high-tech fields

-Cooperation between VNU and partners from the Russian Federation in recent times has achieved outstanding achievements in the fields of education, scientific research, culture and academic exchange.
-Cooperation in advanced technology research such as artificial intelligence is also being promoted with the plan to establish an Artificial Intelligence Center between VNU and Far Eastern Federal University (FEFU), aiming at practical applications such as natural disaster forecasting, smart agriculture and environmental protection.
-All these activities not only improve the quality of training and research at VNU but also contribute to strengthening the comprehensive strategic partnership between Vietnam and the Russian Federation.
+Cooperation between VNU and partners from the Russian Federation has achieved outstanding results in recent times in the fields of education, scientific research, culture, and academic exchange.
+Cooperation in advanced technology research, such as artificial intelligence, is also being promoted through the plan to establish an Artificial Intelligence Centre between VNU and Far Eastern Federal University (FEFU), aiming at practical applications including natural disaster forecasting, smart agriculture, and environmental protection.
+These activities not only enhance the quality of training and research at VNU but also contribute to strengthening the comprehensive strategic partnership between Vietnam and the Russian Federation.

 Pic 1.
-On June 20, 2024, under the witness of the President of the Socialist Republic of Vietnam To Lam and the President of Russia Vladimir Putin, Director of VNU Le Quan and Director of Far Eastern Federal University Mr. Borris N. Korobets signed a cooperation agreement between the two universities.
+On June 20, 2024, under the witness of the President of the Socialist Republic of Vietnam, To Lam, and the President of Russia, Vladimir Putin, Director of VNU, Le Quan, and Director of Far Eastern Federal University, Mr. Borris N. Korobets, signed a cooperation agreement between the two universities—pic 2.
+On June 20, 2024, under the witness of the President of the Socialist Republic of Vietnam, To Lam and the President of Russia, Vladimir Putin, Director of VNU, Le Quan and Vice Director of the National Research University – Higher School of Economics, Ms. Victoria Panova, signed a cooperation agreement between the two universities.

 During this working trip to the Russian Federation, Director Le Quan and the VNU delegation will meet, work and discuss cooperation potentials with leading Russian educational institutions.
 On May 10, 2025, at the Kremlin, under the witness of General Secretary To Lam and Russian President Vladimir Putin, VNU will exchange a cooperation agreement with the Moscow State Institute of International Relations (MGIMO).